 When Candace Primack of Scottsdale, Arizona, started to feel a sharp pain in her left ear in her law class one day, she didn’t know what to do.
 All she knew was that the slightest movement made the pain that much worse.

-TMJ are the joints that connect the jawbone to the skull.
-PsA can affect TMJ, just like any other joints in your body.
+TMJs are the joints that connect the jawbone to the skull.
+PsA can affect the TMJ, just like any other joint in your body.
 An estimated 35 percent of people with PsA will experience symptoms in their TMJ.
-Despite those high numbers, there still seems to be quite a bit of confusion when it comes to treating PsA in the jaw.
+Despite those high numbers, identifying PsA in the jaw remains a challenge.

 Finding out too late

 Primack experienced this confusion firsthand, as it took several years of seeing specialist after specialist in her 30s before her PsA was diagnosed in 1997.
 “The biggest problem was that it took a long time for someone to diagnose me with PsA,” says Primack.
 “As a patient, it is frustrating to live with pain and not be able to find a doctor who can help you.”

 By the time the cause of her pain had been determined, in some ways it was already too late.
 Primack gave up her legal career because of the pain medication she took for her then-undiagnosed PsA.
 “I did not feel comfortable practicing law because of the pills I needed,” Primack says.
 “Sometimes I forgot words because of my medication and my memory was very bad.”

 Further, the cartilage in her left TMJ had completed deteriorated, causing ankylosis, which is the abnormal fusion of bones leading to stiffening of the joint .
 This made everyday activities like talking and eating difficult.
 “My mouth will only open a limited amount,” says Primack.
 “So I can’t eat big things, like hamburgers.”